blackmad/puncher-jig-maker/README.md

 A tool for making custom rulers, and custom jigs for helping space rivet holes in leather.

+I personally find it super useful to have a collection of rulers around that I know exactly how tall they are.
+These rulers end up being super useful for mindless spacing of cuts (in my case, often leather straps).
+It's hard to find commercial rulers that are thick enough to cut against, in the sizes I want, and sometimes they lie about the size (I bought a nice ruler advertised as 1" tall that was actually 1.125")

 The tool assumes you're sending these to a laser cutter that likes 0.001pt #ff0000 lines for cuts, and black areas for engraving.

 This tool requires the installation of pyfpdf from github, not pip https://github.com/reingart/pyfpdf

 ## Ruler maker